jwkenney/jwkenney.github.io/_posts/2021-02-21-creative-abuse-of-var-prompt.md

 ---
-title: Creative abuse of vars_prompt
+title: Creative abuse of vars_prompt, for user-friendly playbooks without Tower
-parent: Ansible
-grand_parent: Home
-tags: Ansible
 date: 2021-02-21
+categories:
+  - Ansible
+tags:
+  - Dirty Tricks
 ---

-# Dirty Ansible: Creative abuse of vars_prompt for user-friendly playbooks

 This is part of a (maybe ongoing) series of dirty tips and tricks with Ansible.
 Is this stuff sanctioned, best-practice or (gasp) an anti-pattern?
 Considering how gnarly Ansible's trifecta of Jinja/YAML/Python can be, I'm going to answer *[Mu](https://en.wikipedia.org/wiki/Mu_%28negative%29#%22Unasking%22_the_question)* to that question.
 In the meantime, we have deliverables to make!